geotools/geotools/docs/user/extension/brewer/colorbrewer.rst

 .. image:: /images/ColorBrewer.PNG

-The palettes used for these styles are defined by the colorbrewer project and are defined with a range of metadata allowing you to select an appropriate palette for different uses (grayscale printing, display with a projector, friendly to color a blind audience or all three!).
+The palettes used for these styles are defined by the ColorBrewer project and are defined with a range of metadata allowing you to select an appropriate palette for different uses (gray-scale printing, display with a projector, friendly to color a blind audience or all three!).

 1. Create ColorBrewer (it will load the built-in palettes).